 Decrease their confusion by focusing on the positives.
 For example, ask what character they want on the mask?
 Allow them to share stories of how they are experiencing these changes in routines.
 Try remaining active together.
 Exercise is of equal importance during this confinement period!
 Go outside, explore a project, breathe, and take part in family activities.

-To make it less daunting, use this fun poem to start a conversation about why and when to wear our mask.
+To make it less daunting, use this fun poem to start a conversation about why and when to wear our masks.
 Children will accept it, with fewer arguments, when led by example.
 Safety is the intent!
 Let our response be productive, and remember, choose kindness over fighting.
-Help them realize we are better working to create solutions.
+Help them realize we are better at working to create solutions.

 It’s a simple task if asked; please wear a mask!